Strained investment returns translating into rate increases

 “The buyer was very upset, especially given a favorable claims history,” he said.
 “But the national trend in manufacturing is a 7 percent increase, so I needed to have a conversation with him about risk sharing.”

-Insurance carriers are in a precarious spot because many had little to do with creating the economic environment they’re now forced to contend with, and many invest conservatively in safer bonds.
-Additionally, since many of the policies for property-casual lines of insurance often take decades before claims have to be paid out, insurance carriers can be at a disadvantage in their selections of bonds, unable to rely as much on higher yielding but riskier bonds that might be more readily used in other financial circles.
+Insurance carriers are in a precarious spot because many, with a few notable exceptions, had little to do with creating the economic environment they’re now forced to contend with, and many invest conservatively in safer bonds.
+Additionally, since many of the policies for property-casual lines of insurance often take decades before claims have to be paid out, carriers can be at a disadvantage in their selections of bonds, unable to rely as much on higher yielding but riskier bonds that might be more readily used in other financial circles.

 “I think for the most part you haven’t seen a lot of insurers get themselves into trouble for what they’re investing in,” Mr. Walker said.
 “It’s hard to find good, solid investments and it does put pressure on your business.
 The low interest-rate environment has been around for a while.
 Some people thought it would be around for a short while, but it starts to reduce the investment income.
 You’re frequently reinvesting.”